pret/pokered/README.md

 Kanto Expansion Pak
 ===================
-This is a ROM Hack of Pokémon Red and Blue, aiming to expand the dex with
+This is a ROM Hack of Pokémon Red and Blue, aiming to expand the Kanto region with more interesting locations, evolutions added in later generations, and QoL changes.

 Improved areas
 ====